naropa/faowdi/README.md

 ### Introduction

 This program merges FAOSTAT and WDI data for user-selected items and countries.
-It then (optionally) runs regressions on user-selected variables.
-Regression results for are stored in a single dataset for all countries as well as for FAOSTAT country groups.
-For example, the user may analyze summary statistcs on parameter estimates, t-statistics, p-values, and confidence intervals for all countries, or various FAO country groups such as Sub-Saharan Africa, Land Locked Developing Countries,

- The result is outputted to individual files for each country containing the user-selected variables from FAOSTAT and WDI for the full time range available.

-### Output

-**files/allregs.dta** contains regression results for all countries **files/COUNTRYGROUPCODE/allregs.dta** contains regression results for all countries in COUNTRYGROUP

-**files/reg_COUNTRYCODE.dta** contains regression results for COUNTRYCODE **files/all_COUNTRYCODE.dta** contains merged FAOSTAT and WDI data for COUNTRYCODE

-**files/COUNTRYGROUPCODE/\*.dta** *(same structure as above)*

-Intermediate files:
-**files/fao_COUNTRYCODE.dta** contains user-selected FAOSTAT data for COUNTRYCODE **files/wdi_COUNTRYCODE.dta** contains user-selected WDI data for COUNTRYCODE
+It then (optionally) runs regressions on user-selected variables and compiles all results into a single dataset.

 ### Instructions